-School visits may be arranged Tuesday through Friday at 10 am.
+School visits may be arranged Tuesday through Friday at 9:45 am.
+All PreK-12 student group visits are free of charge.

 Trained museum educators lead our PreK–12 guided school tours.
 Tours are interactive and filled with activities to help students connect with works of art.